Depression: Getting the Treatment You Need

 - Over the past two weeks, have you felt little interest or pleasure in doing what you usually do?

 A number of studies suggest that almost all patients who need treatment for depression will answer "yes" to at least one of those questions.
 Look at the questions again and answer them for yourself.
 If you said "yes" to either one, maybe it's time to tell your doctor you could be depressed -- and ask for help.

 If you're depressed, you need to have a clear, two-way conversation with your doctor about the condition and possible treatments.
-As reported in Current Opinion in Psychiatry in 2006, the conversation should go far beyond instructions for taking pills.
+As reported in Current Opinion in Psychiatry, the conversation should go far beyond instructions for taking pills.
 For starters, your doctor should ask you about your attitude toward medicine.
 Different drugs can cause different side effects, and you should have the chance to talk about your concerns and preferences.
 You may not mind if a drug causes weight gain or a loss of interest in sex, but for other patients, that could be a deal-breaker.
 If your doctor doesn't ask you these questions, you have the right to bring them up yourself.

 When all of the important information is on the table, you and your doctor can work together to choose the right treatment.
 According to the Current Opinion in Psychiatry report, patients are much more likely to get the treatment recommended by experts and less likely to relapse if they felt involved in decisions.

 "Depressed patients often sense a loss of control over their lives, so it is especially important to encourage them to make their own decisions and give them a stake in their treatment," according to the Harvard Mental Health Newsletter.
 Tell your doctor that you want to be involved in the process.